Mary Pat Wager

 Long before sustainability became a movement,

-Mary Pat Wager was pulling beauty from
+Mary Pat Wager was pulling beauty from what the world had abandoned.

 Forty years of studio practice rooted in one conviction: that discarded industrial materials carry latent form.
 That rust is not an ending.
 That the worn, the cast-off, the overlooked has something left to say.